flutter/packages/packages/shared_preferences/shared_preferences_platform_interface/README.md

 # Usage

-To implement a new platform-specific implementation of `shared_preferences`, extend [`SharedPreferencesPlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `SharedPreferencesStorePlatform` by calling the `SharedPreferencesPlatform.instance` setter.
+To implement a new platform-specific implementation of `shared_preferences`, extend [`SharedPreferencesPlatform`][2] and [`SharedPreferencesAsyncPlatform`][3] with implementations that perform the platform-specific behaviors, and when you register your plugin, set the default `SharedPreferencesStorePlatform` and `SharedPreferencesAsyncPlatform` by calling the `SharedPreferencesPlatform.instance` and `SharedPreferencesAsyncPlatform.instance` setters.

-To implement a new platform-specific implementation of `shared_preferences_async`, extend [`SharedPreferencesAsyncPlatform`][3] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `SharedPreferencesAsyncPlatform` by calling the `SharedPreferencesAsyncPlatform.instance` setter.

-Please note that the current tooling for platform communication only registers `SharedPreferencesPlugin` so if you intend to implement more than one plugin (as can be seen in the Android and iOS implementations) you will need to manually register the second plugin.
+Please note that the plugin tooling only registers the native and/or Dart classes listed in your package's `pubspec.yaml`, so if you intend to implement more than one class, you will need to manually register the second class (as can be seen in the Android and iOS implementations).

 # Note on breaking changes